jonnor/datascience-master/inf230/README.md

 using Ordinary Least Squares

-Scores: New variables in the constructed PC space.
+Scores: Samples in the constructed PC space.
 C components x N samples
 How different samples related to eachother